whitty/upbuild/README.md

 `--ub-select=<tag>`.
 Eg running `upbuild --ub-select=host` would
 exclude the `make cross` command.

+Alternatively you can use `--ub-reject=<tag>` to exclude based on tags.
+Eg running `upbuild --ub-reject=host` would only run the `make cross` command.
+When both select and reject are specified - tags must both match the selected tag, and not match the rejected tag.

+If both reject and select refer to the same tag, whichever command is specified *last* will take effect.

 ### Recursive calls

 If the command being invoked is upbuild itself it will be invoked from